Rewards Loyalty Program

 User Testing and Feedback

-Given the quick timeline and deadlines for this project, we didn't have time to run a prototype through user testing before development.
-However, after MVP was released, we collected feedback through surveys and qualitative feedback about the program through user testing where we could identify pain points to the program, understanding of it and the UI.
+Given the quick deadlines for this project, we didn't have time to run a prototype through user testing before development.
+However, after MVP was released, we collected feedback through surveys and qualitative feedback about the program through user testing where we could identify pain points to the program, understanding the program and the UI.